echosergio/echosergio/README.md

 I'm a enthusiastic software engineer located in Madrid, Spain.
 I currently work as a full stack developer specialized in .NET Core.

-### 🚀 Personal projects

-#### OpositandoPN

-Creator and maintainer of the OpositandoPN platform: [opositandopn.com](https://opositandopn.com/)

-OpositandoPN is a virtual platform where students can complement their preparation for the knowledge test required to enrol in the Spanish National Police Academy written in React + .NET Core.

-#### Scribe

-A simple VSTS Release event integration with Freshservice written in Go, check out the code: https://github.com/echosergio/scribe

 ### 🌱 I’m currently learning

 - The [Go](https://golang.org/) Programming Language